How to Get a PMP Certification: An Overview

-A guide to PMP certification, including what it is, costs, entry requirements, and training.
-You will learn enough to decide whether the qualification is for you and if not, other examples of courses are given.

-With over a million certification holders worldwide, the PMP is widely recognised and has been linked to multiple benefits for project managers.
-Here's what you need to know to get started.
+With over 10 lakh certification holders worldwide, the PMP is widely recognised and has been linked to multiple benefits for project managers.
+Here is what you need to know to get started.

 The Project Management Professional (PMP)® certification is a globally recognised project management certification that tests a candidate's ability to manage the people, processes, and business priorities of a professional project.
-There are over one million PMP certification holders worldwide, according to the Project Management Institute (PMI), which administers the certification.
+There are over 10 lakh PMP certification holders worldwide according to the Project Management Institute (PMI), which administers the certification [1].
 It is applicable to project managers in virtually any industry, including health, construction, information technology (IT), and business.

-In order to get the certification, you’ll have to meet the experience requirements and pass an exam.
+In order to get the certification, you will have to meet the experience requirements and pass a certification exam.

 Here’s some key information about the certification:

-In order to take the exam, you’ll need to validate your education and project management experience.
+To take the exam, you will need to validate your education and project management experience.
 These are as follows:

 35 hours of project management training, which means coursework that specifically addressed learning objectives in project management.
 This can be substituted with a Certified Associate in Project Management (CAPM)® certification.

-36 months of experience leading projects if you have a four-year degree, or 60 months of experience leading projects if you have a high-school diploma or associate’s degree.
+36 months of experience leading projects if you have a four-year degree, or 60 months of experience leading projects, if you have a secondary school or associate degree.

 Studying for the exam will take some planning and determination; exam guides typically recommend at least a few months to prepare for it.
 There are several courses, books, and other resources available to help you study.
 Read more below about preparing for the exam.